zenconomist/phnx_project_template_custom_layer_for_historization/README.md

 In the bash script:

-1. execute custom mix task: gen_field_logs.ex - not necessarily so, but I execute it with the same entity fields, that were used in the phx.gen.html
+1. execute custom mix task: gen_field_logs.ex - leave the field definitions for now, this table has a fix schema.
 2. execute custom mix task: gen_scd2.ex - here, it MUST be with the same fields than in the html generator
 3. execute mix phx.gen.[...]
 (I used html, so mix phx.gen.html for this, but I didn't override the html part in this template project, and you may use other generators for your purpose.
+   1. This step will include also the context generation, which, if you use my template, will generate the necessary functions to use the field logging and the SCD2 logging.
 4. always add 1 second sleep between the generator commands, since if migrations are generated with the same timestamp it get's you some headaches.
+5. Always check if you have unique constraints defined, the Manual TODO section (below).

 ### Manual TODO for unique constraints!